 CMSs and any relevant management plans set out how public conservation land is managed.
 They describe the conservation values and provide the strategy and direction for management of activities on public conservation land.

 Before lodging your application, you are advised to check the above matters with the Hokitika Shared Service Centre.

 Extraction of any sand, shingle, or other natural material in the bed of a river or a lake and not referred to in any Minerals Programme does not require an access arrangement but instead requires a concession from DOC.

-Contact NZ Petroleum and Minerals at the Ministry of Economic Development about the Minerals Programme.
+Contact NZ Petroleum and Minerals at the Ministry of Business, Innovation and Employment about the Minerals Programme.

 Coastal Marine Area

 The Foreshore and Seabed Act no longer exists and has been replaced by the Marine and Coastal Area Act 2011.
 The foreshore is now referred to as the coastal marine and common area (CMCA).

 If you plan to mine in the CMCA, you require an access arrangement if the land is also public conservation land.
 If unsure whether your mining permit is in the CMCA and also public conservation land contact your closest DOC office.